axelgalicia/blockchain-notary-service/README.md

 # Decentralized Star Notary Service

-This applications allows to register Star using a unique identifier.
+This applications allows to register Stars using a unique identifier.

 - Users can register its own Stars by providing the name of the star and the ID.